 Deuteronomy 4:1-2 “And now, O Israel, listen to the statutes and the rules that I am teaching you, and do them, that you may live, and go in and take possession of the land that the Lord, the God of your fathers, is giving you.
 You shall not add to the word that I command you, nor take from it, that you may keep the commandments of the LORD your God that I command you.

 By the way, this same truth applies to Jesus.
 As an Israelite from the tribe of Judah, and the only one who ever obeyed the Law of God perfectly, he in no way violated the commands in these verses in Deuteronomy above.
-If Jesus had added to the Law of Moses or if he had taught, or commanded anyone to break and/or change the Law of Moses he would have himself violated the commands of the Law of Moses.
-Adding to or taking away from the established Law of God would have disqualified Jesus from being the Messiah, and branded him a sinner, as someone who ‘taught rebellion‘ against the LORD God.
+If Jesus had taught, or commanded anyone to break and/or change the Law of Moses he would have himself violated the Law of Moses.
+Adding to or taking away from the established Law of God would have disqualified Jesus from being the Messiah.
+He would have been branded a sinner, as someone who ‘taught rebellion‘ against God.

 Yet, mainstream Christianity believes in a Messiah that has done just that.?.?

-Even though God said that His ‘Laws’, His ‘Instructions’, are forever and that nothing is to be added to it nor taken from it, today’s church not only teaches and believes in a Jesus that changed and did away with God’s Law, but it believes that the God of Abraham, Isaac and Jacob did not mean forever when He said “forever“.
+Even though God said that His ‘Laws’, His ‘Instructions’, are forever and that nothing is to be added to it nor taken from it, almost every Christian denomination teaches and believes in a Jesus that changed and did away with God’s Law.
+The majority of mainstream Christianity believes that the God of Abraham, Isaac and Jacob did not mean forever when He said “forever“.

 That god is a liar.
-And that messiah is a sinner.
+That messiah is a sinner.

 Numbers 23:19 God is not man, that he should lie, or a son of man, that he should change his mind.
 Has he said, and will he not do it?
 Or has he spoken, and will he not fulfill it?